opensearch-project/documentation-website/_security/authentication-backends/openid-connect.md

 ## Configure OpenID Connect integration

 To integrate with an OpenID IdP, set up an authentication domain and choose `openid` as the HTTP authentication type.
-JSON web tokens already contain all required information to verify the request, so set `challenge` to `false` and `authentication_backend` to `noop`.
+JSON Web Tokens already contain all required information to verify the request, so set `challenge` to `false` and `authentication_backend` to `noop`.

 This is the minimal configuration: